 Christmas Business Energy Saving Tips

-Your site may have a staff cafe, vending machines or other means for staff to get refreshments while on shift.
+Your site may have a staff cafe, vending machines, or other means for staff to get refreshments while on shift.
 A single vending machine can cost around £120 a year to run, which can add up if you have multiple machines over various parts of your site.
-Making sure these are unplugged when there are fewer staff on duty can help cut down on your business electricity.
-Even if your site doesn’t have these facilities, there are still ways to cut down on the power.
+Making sure these are unplugged when there is fewer staff on duty can help cut down on your business electricity.
+Even if your site doesn’t have these facilities, there are still ways to cut down on power.

 Turn off office equipment

 Before going away for the holiday break, take a walk-around of your site with a colleague and make sure there isn’t any equipment left on standby or plugged in.
 Just taking some devices out of their sockets for a few days will make a difference and cut down on wasted energy.
 Often, computers and printers get left on standby in offices that staff forget about.
 What’s more, a consultant has expertise in understanding how large commercial premises work in terms of their energy use and can help you provide effective business energy solutions.
 There may even be more efficient pieces of office technology that would benefit your business and help you save.